NixOS/rfcs/rfcs/0166-nix-formatting.md

 For sequences of items in expressions, like elements in a list, key-value pairs in attribute sets, or function arguments, the following applies:

-- If expanded into with multiple lines, each item should be on its own line.
+- If expanded into multiple lines, each item should be on its own line.
   - Grouping similar items together can be done by adding blank lines or comments between the groups instead.
   - This also applies to the first item, so e.g. `[ firstElement` in a multi line list is not allowed.
 - Long sequences of items may be liberally expanded, even if they would fit onto one line character-wise.